 Integrated Science Sequence

 An alternative path into the department is through the integrated science curriculum.
-ISC 231-234 (a full-year, double-credit course) can be taken in the freshman year and substitutes for MOL 214, CHM 201 and 202, COS 126, and PHY 103 and 104.
+ISC 231-234 (a full-year, double-credit course) can be taken in the first year and substitutes for MOL 214, CHM 201 and 202, COS 126, and PHY 103 and 104.
 Students cannot receive credit for both an ISC course and its alternative.
 For full course descriptions and more information, see the integrated science website.

-Program in Biophysics.
 The biophysics certificate program is designed for students with strong interests in molecular biology and physics who wish to combine these two subjects in their junior and senior independent work.
 The program offers a combination of courses and interdisciplinary research that meet the requirements of the physics or molecular biology departments, and entry requirements of graduate schools in both physics and molecular biology.
 Courses are chosen with the help of advisers in the Departments of Physics and Molecular Biology.
 Students are admitted to the program once they have chosen their field of concentration and consulted with the program director, who will assign them an adviser.

-Program in Global Health and Health Policy.
 The global health and health policy certificate program is an interdepartmental program in which undergraduates can study the determinants, consequences, and patterns of disease across societies; the role of medical technologies and interventions in health improvements; and the economic, political, and social factors that shape domestic and global public health.
 In addition to the core departmental courses, molecular biology concentrators should take GHP 350 and GHP 351 by the end of junior year.
 Most upper-level MOL courses fulfill the requirements for the global health and health policy certificate.

-Program in Neuroscience.
 The neuroscience certificate program is designed for undergraduates with strong interests in neuroscience who wish to pursue an interdisciplinary study of the brain in their senior independent work.
 The program encourages the serious study of molecular, cellular, developmental, and systems neuroscience as it interfaces with cognitive and behavioral research.
 The program offers a combination of courses and interdisciplinary research that meets the requirements of the molecular biology and psychology departments.
 Students in the neuroscience certificate program will be prepared to meet the entry requirements of graduate schools in neuroscience, as well as molecular biology or psychology.

-Program in Quantitative and Computational Biology.
 The quantitative and computational biology certificate program is designed for students with a strong interest in multidisciplinary and systems-level approaches to understanding molecular, cellular, and organismal behavior.
 The curriculum introduces the students to experimental and analytic techniques for acquisition of large-scale quantitative observations, and the interpretation of such data in the context of appropriate models.
 Strong emphasis is placed on using global genome-wide measurements to understand physiological and evolutionary processes.
 The required courses provide a strong background in modern methodologies in data analysis, interpretation, and modeling.